General Resort Information

 The Concierge rooms are all on the seventh floor, each room has a privacy balcony and the view will be either woods or courtyard.
 Your room will have one King sized bed or two Queen sized beds or one Queen sized bed plus two bunk beds.
 The room has an ironing board, a hair dryer and bathrobes as well as a nightly turn down service.

 The Concierge Lounge opens into the lobby and is also on the 7th floor.
 Continental breakfast, wine and cheese, snacks and tea, evening appetizers and desserts and cordials are served.
-The concierge desk is open from 7:00 am to 10:00 pm to help with dinner reservation, shows, etc. Junior Suites guests have Old Faithful Club (concierge) access via room key.
+The concierge desk is open from 7:00 am to 10:00 pm to help with dinner reservation, shows, etc. Junior Suites guests have Old Faithful Club (concierge) access via Magic Band.

 What should I expect to pay for a room at the Lodge?